Oviya-Babu/CAD/README.md

 ## License
 This project is licensed under the MIT License – feel free to use, modify, and share with credit!

+## 👥 Team Members

+This project was built during the CAD 3.O Hackathon at SRM Institute of Science and Technology by:

+- Oviya B -- B.Tech CSE - Cyber Security (NWC Dept)
+- Padmanathan C -- B.Tech CSE - Cyber Security (NWC Dept)
+- Nithesh Kumar A -- B.Tech CSE - AIML (CINTEL Dept)
+- Sagana M -- B.Tech CSE - AIML (CINTEL Dept)

+Special thanks to our mentors and the hackathon organizers for their support.

 ## 📬 Connect with Me